nagypeter/weblogic-operator-tutorial/tutorials/scale.weblogic.md

 NAME                             READY     STATUS        RESTARTS   AGE sample-domain1-admin-server      1/1       Running       0          57m
 sample-domain1-managed-server1   1/1       Running       0          56m
-sample-domain1-managed-server2   1/1       Terminating   0          56m
+sample-domain1-managed-server2   1/1       Running       0          55m
+sample-domain1-managed-server3   1/1       Running       0          1m
 ```
-Soon the terminating pod will disappear.
+Soon the managed server 3 will appear and will be ready within a few minutes.
 You can also check the managed server scaling action using the WebLogic Administration console:

 ![alt text](images/scaling/check.on.console.png)

+Note!
 You can edit directly the existing (running) domain resource file by using the `kubectl edit` command.
 In this case your `domain.yaml` available on your desktop will not reflect the changes of the running domain's resource.
 ```
 kubectl edit domain DOMAIN_UID -n DOMAIN_NAMESPACE
 ```